MarkLehoczky/gherkin-processor/README.md

 - Gherkin content processing into modular Python dataclasses
 - Gherkin syntax validation
+- Input and output (I/O) operations:
-- I/O operations for loading Gherkin files and saving Gherkin content either with Gherkin syntax or with Json syntax
+    - I/O operations for loading and processing Gherkin files
+    - I/O operations for saving Gherkin content with Gherkin syntax
+    - I/O operations for saving Gherkin content with Json syntax
+- Command line inteface (CLI):
+    -  CLI for Gherkin file processing
-- Command line execution for Gherkin file processing, validation and I/O operations
+    -  CLI for Gherkin file validation
+    -  CLI for Gherkin file printing
+    -  CLI for Gherkin file saving with Gherkin syntax
+    -  CLI for Gherkin file saving with Json syntax

+### Planned Improvements

+- [ ] Alternative keywords for repeated step types
+- [ ] Optional indentation for the Gherkin syntax
+- [ ] Optional exclusion of `None` value items from Json
+- [ ] Load and process Gherkin content from Json format
+- [ ] Directory and subdirectories support for the CLI

 ## Installation